Britain’s Ale Trail – A New Tour for Groups

 Britain’s Ale Trail ends with a visit to the famous Robinsons Brewery in Stockport.
 This family of independent brewers have been operating since 1838 and Robinsons is one of the most respected names in British brewing history.
 Take a guided tour of the brewery before sampling some of their creations.
 Why not try the legendary Unicorn which was first brewed in 1896?
 Or perhaps you fancy trying a new creation such as TROOPER, an ale made in collaboration with Iron Maiden?
-Finish your evening with a delicious supper served at Robinsons.
+Finish your evening with a delicious supper served at Robinsons (included in the price)

 Stay in Manchester for your final night of the tour.

 Ale be Back

 Return to London or Manchester Airport to travel home.